AaronAmberman/WPF.Translations/README.md

 Hopefully this makes some other developer's life easier as it has made mine easier.

 Translatable strings that can be bound in XAML or used in C# without the need to restart the application?
 Yes please!
 Enjoy!

+## One Final Note
+In the demo application I am using pack application strings because my ResourceDictionaries are set to "Resource" under properties.